Home Compare ACGL vs BRK-B

 Arch Capital Group vs Berkshire Hathaway: Which Stock Looks Stronger in 2026?

-Arch Capital leads structurally, with profitability as the clearest single gap between the two profiles.
+The structural profiles are close, with Arch Capital carrying a narrow edge on growth.
 Berkshire Hathaway still has the edge on growth, which keeps the comparison from looking entirely one-sided.
 The market setup is broadly comparable for both — no clear directional signal from price behavior.
 The market is not adding a decisive signal either way — the structural read carries the weight.

 The comparison is based on similar long-term financial trajectories, not sector labels.
 Both peer scores are relative to the S&P 500 universe, making them directly comparable.